 Home Cinema Design Layout

-When it comes to your home cinema layout, start by planning it out on graph paper or using an online program such as Opun Planner.
+When it comes to your home cinema layout, start by planning it out on graph paper or using an online program.
 It’s best to start with the positioning of your screen and then plan the rest of the room around this.
 Surround sound is also important so be sure to plot the position of speakers too.

 When it comes to home cinemas, one of most important aspect is the seating.
 The first thing you need to decide is how many people you want to seat and then see how many seats you can comfortably fit into the space.
 If the number of people is eight or more then you may want to consider rows of seats.
 Otherwise reclining chairs or couches are ideal.